RoboRescueUMA/roborescueuma.github.io/content/en/authors/Josepablo/_index.md

-﻿---
+---
 translationKey: Josepablo
 # Display name
-title: Jose Pablo RecaÃ±o
+title: Jose Pablo Recaño

 # Full Name (for SEO)
 first_name: Angel
-last_name: AgÃ¼era
+last_name: Agüera

 # Is this the primary user of the site?
 superuser: false